Freedom State

-Freedom State (2006) is a short independent narrative film written and directed by Cullen Hoback.
+Freedom State (2006) is a short independent narrative film written and directed by Cullen Hoback (based on a concept by the film's producer, Aaron Kirk Douglas).
+The story follows the exploits of eight patients relegated to a mental health facility who find they've been abandoned by their only nurse and left to their own conclusions (the apocalypse has happened).
+The film's ensemble cast includes American actor/comedian, Dax Jordan.

 Plot summary

-A woman named Krystal, unhappy with her husband and her life, checks into a small rural "mental health home".
-Her problem is that she may prefer a "crazy" state of mind and lifestyle to "normal" ones.
-The resident mental patients discover that Nurse Garrett, the facility supervisor, has absconded and conclude that the apocalypse (rapture) has occurred and the world has ended.
-Led by Krystal, who has been voted "President", most of the patients embark upon a whimsical school bus road trip, variously understood as a "quest" or a search for survivors or for the "end of the world".
-The bus driver is the home's former security guard, who is joining in with the hijinks.
-In the end, they all return to the home where Dax (Krystal's love interest) has decided he will not "check out" of the facility after all.
+A woman named Krystal, unhappy with her husband and her life, checks into a small rural "mental health home."
+Her problem?
+She may just prefer "crazy," as a state of mind (and lifestyle) to life "out there."
+When her fellow residents (also institutionalized mental patients) discover that Nurse Garrett, the facility supervisor, has disappeared, the television is out, and there's a suspicious glass eye made in Rapture, Indiana, they come to the only possible conclusion — the apocalypse (specifically, "The Rapture") has happened and the world has ended.

+Led by Krystal, who has been voted "President," most patients decide to embark upon the quest to search for other "survivors," taking on their new respective roles in and finding a sense of purpose through imagination.
+Their search takes them on a short but whimsically eccentric road trip via an old repurposed school bus, driven by the home's former security guard.
+Armed with only their "short bus," and their shared delusions, they must seek out survivors, rebuild society, and find the edge of the world.

+In the end, exhausted from their journey, they all return to the home where Dax (Krystal's love interest) has decided he will not "check out" of the facility after all.
 The patients symbolically bury various objects in a grave and voice contempt for Nurse Garrett.
-Krystal burns a photo of her husband.
-Nurse Garrett returns to the home where the patients pummel her with cornbread.
-Krystal declares that she has decided she wants both "crazy" and "love".
+Krystal then burns a photo of her husband.
+And Nurse Garrett finally returns to the home, where the patients, frustrated by her disappearance, pummel her with cornbread.
+Krystal declares that she has decided she wants both "crazy," and "love."